Farmhouse (album)

 Farmhouse is the ninth studio album by the American rock band Phish.
 The album was released on May 16, 2000, by Elektra Records.
 Farmhouse was the last Phish studio album before their two-year hiatus between October 2000 and December 2002.

-The album's first single, "Heavy Things", was one of Phish's most successful radio hits; it was the band's only song to appear on a mainstream pop radio format, reaching #29 on Billboards Adult Top 40 chart that July.
-The song also became the band's biggest hit to date on the Adult Alternative Songs chart, reaching #2 there.
+The album's first single, "Heavy Things", was one of Phish's most successful radio hits; it was the band's only song to appear on a mainstream pop radio format, reaching number 29 on Billboards Adult Top 40 chart that July.
+The song also became the band's biggest hit to date on the Adult Alternative Songs chart, reaching number 2 there.
 The song had previously been performed for live broadcast during the overnight set of Phish's New Year's Eve 2000 show at Big Cypress as part of ABC's coverage of New Year's festivities around the globe.

 Owing in part to the mainstream exposure of "Heavy Things", Farmhouse had the highest-ever first week sales for a Phish record.
 The album was certified gold by RIAA on January 30, 2006.